China's plan for global yuan hits speed bumps

 More than a trillion yuan ($160 billion) in bank deposits and money market instruments circulate within Hong Kong’s banking system.
 Most is trade related, but some is positioned to take advantage of the higher onshore yields and a currency that has gained more than 30 percent since a landmark revaluation in 2005.

-Deposits globally outside mainland China total more than a trillion yuan, up from just a few million yuan five years ago before the start of China’s internationalisation drive.
+Deposits globally outside mainland China total more than a trillion yuan, up from just a few million yuan five years ago before the start of China’s internationalization drive.

-Investors said yuan internationalisation could slow as losses incurred on yuan-related products mounted and investor appetite for them waned.
+Investors said yuan internationalization could slow as losses incurred on yuan-related products mounted and investor appetite for them waned.

 “In the near term, the fall of the yuan is likely to curb investors’ interest in yuan products,” said the treasurer at a Chinese bank in Hong Kong.